casatwy/RTPageSlideView/readme.md

 ## RTPageSlideView

-This is a slide page componenet for iOS development.
+This is a slide page componenet for iOS development, ARC only.

 It works just like `UITableView`.